Quick Start

 • Node.js 18+ or Bun 1.0+

-• An existing AI agent or application
+• An AI agent or application that needs OTP verification

-Step 3: Install the SDK
+Step 1: Install the SDK

 Install the Agent OTP SDK in your project: